PoryDrive/PoryDriveFNN/README.md

 - The second command line parameter is the amount of seconds before the process times out, e.g 8 rounds and timeout after 33 seconds, `cd multicapturecli;./porydrive 8 33;`.
 - The third command line parameter is the minimum score to log, if I set this to 0.9 it will only save datasets 0.9 and 1.0 to file; `cd multicapturecli;./porydrive 8 33 0.9;`

 There is also an example script supplied [multicapturecli/go.sh](multicapturecli/go.sh).
-This script is set to execute 128 processes each time because it is best to stagger the launch of 600+ processes in batches running `go.sh` multiple times otherwise they will all lag and quit all at once if all launched at the same time.
+This script is set to execute a number of processes, it is best to stagger the launch of processes in batches running `go.sh` multiple times otherwise they may all lag and quit all at once if all launched at the same time.

 #### train.py
 `python3 train.py <layers 0-4> <layer units> <batches> <optimiser: adam,nesterov,etc> <cpu only 1/0>`